Beach Wedding Nails for the Bride: 30 Ideas That Survive Sand, Sun & Salt Water

 Beach wedding nails are manicures designed specifically for coastal ceremonies, prioritizing durability against the elements while looking luminous in natural light.
 They matter more than most brides expect.

 Think about it: regular polish can chip within a single week under normal conditions.
-According to The Beauty Foodie, standard lacquer breaks down even faster when exposed to saltwater, sunscreen, and humidity.
+Standard lacquer breaks down even faster when exposed to saltwater, sunscreen, and humidity, as The Beauty Foodie notes.
 That’s a problem when you’re spending three to five days at a beach destination surrounded by cameras.

 What Factors Actually Affect How Your Nails Look and Last at a Beach Wedding?